System Behaviour Description Language

 ---------------

-aggregate: Parse all specified input files, gather SBDL elements, perform semantic checks, apply filters, write SBDL-formatted output
+compile: Parse all specified input files, gather SBDL elements, perform semantic checks, apply filters, write SBDL-formatted output

-matrixcsv: Aggregate inputs, then write a CSV-formatted representation of the SBDL elements to the output
+csv-matrix: Compile inputs, then write a CSV-formatted representation of the SBDL elements to the output

-matrixjson: Aggregate inputs, then write a JSON-formatted representation of the SBDL elements to the output
+json-tree: Compile inputs, then write a JSON-formatted representation of the SBDL elements to the output

 fromopenfmea: Read OpenFMEA-formatted input and write SBDL-formatted output